aihalop/nano-transformer/readme.md

 ## Usage
 ### Train

-It loads Multi30K dataset, and train the transformer as a German-English translator.
+It loads Multi30K dataset, and train the transformer as a German-English translator and saves the trained model to "model.pth"

 ```bash
 python3 train.py